-i don’t make this curry hot or spicy. hence i have added kashmiri red chilies, which give a bright red color and are mild in heat. in fact, we always make this curry with dry kashmiri red chilies. depending on the type of dry red chilies, the taste and flavor of the curry will change from being a bit smoky to hot.
+I like this curry mild, and not hot or spicy.
+Hence, I always use dried Kashmiri red chilies which are mildly spicy and basically impart a bright red color to the curry.
+Depending on the type of dried red chilies, the taste and flavor of the curry changes from being a bit smoky to hot.

-like most of the coconut based curries, this tomato curry also goes well with some steamed rice. accompany a light side vegetable salad or a pickle by the side. you can also have some stir fried or pan fried vegetable dish, by the side.
+Like most of the coconut-based curries, this curry also goes well with steaming cooked rice or chapati.
+Accompany a light side vegetable salad or a pickle with it.
+You can also have some stir-fried or pan-fried vegetable dish, by the side.